rcardin/raise4s/README.md

 def findUserById(id: String): User raises Error = User(id, "Alice")
 ```

 How do we read the above syntax?
-The function `findUserById` returns a `User` and can raise an error of type `String`.
+The function `findUserById` returns a `User` and can raise an error of type `Error` or any of its subtypes.

-The above function let us short-circuit an execution and raise an error of type `String` using the `raise` function:
+The above function let us short-circuit an execution and raise an error of type `UserNotFound` using the `raise` function:

 ```scala 3
 def findUserById(id: String): User raises Error =